rmisra2003/Linkedin-Scrapper-/README.md

 Real-time results will appear in your terminal.

 To Stop: Press Ctrl+C in the terminal.
-The script will immediately save a file named linkedin_comments_[timestamp].xlsx in the project folder.
+The script will immediately save a file named linkedin_comments_[timestamp].xlsx.

 🧠 How Sentiment Logic Works